kt3k/swipe4js/README.md

 swipe4.js
 =========

-_swipe4.js_ process 4-way swipe on a dom and dispatch hooks.
+_swipe4.js_ processes 4-way swipes on a dom and dispatches hooks.

 Usage
 -----